Do campers chose their activities?

 We do offer a one-way email system through CampMinder which allows parents to send emails.
 These are printed out once a day and placed in the boys’ mailboxes.
 As we continue to encourage use of the written letter, the boys do not have access to email for replying.
 If you use the email system, we suggest that you also send “snail mail” as there is still something special about getting “real” mail!

 How is the food?

 We are fortunate to have a dedicated cook staff who are an integral part of camp.
-Our chef who has been at camp for over 25 years, serves tasty and wholesome food in unlimited quantities.
+Our chef who has been at camp for over 30 years, serves tasty and wholesome food in unlimited quantities.
 Snacks are provided in the afternoon.
-Vegetarian offerings and a salad bar are available at lunch and supper.
+Vegetarian offerings and a salad bar stocked with locally sourced organic produce are available at lunch and supper.
 Most of our meals are served family style in our dinning hall while we also enjoy cookouts, buffets, and alternative meals throughout the summer.
 Boys change tables each week and sit with six campers of mixed ages at small tables with two counselors.

 What about homesickness?